Table of Contents

 - makes use of innovative technology in a manner consistent with proper advanced farm management practices.

-Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) agricultural engineers or environmental specialists attempt conflict resolution on each complaint.
-This ministry-led conflict resolution process successfully resolved 72 per cent of all complaints in the 2019-20 fiscal year.
+Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) agricultural engineers or environmental specialists attempt conflict resolution on each complaint made to the Board respecting an agricultural operation.
+This ministry-led conflict resolution process successfully resolved 91 percent of all complaints in the 2020-21 fiscal year.

 For unresolved cases, parties may submit an application for a hearing before the Board.
 The Board conducts a pre-hearing/settlement conference with the parties.
-The pre-hearing conference identifies issues and determines hearing logistics, and the settlement conference is a further attempt at settlement.
+The pre-hearing conference identifies and narrows issues and determines hearing logistics.
+The settlement conference is a further attempt at settlement.
 If the settlement conference is unsuccessful, the Board conducts a hearing to determine, among other things, whether the farm practice involved is a "normal farm practice."
-By protecting normal farm practices, the Board helps to preserve the competitiveness of Ontario farmers in the face of increasing external pressures.

 Board proceedings are subject to the Act and the Statutory Powers Procedure Act (SPPA).
-Board hearings are less formal than court proceedings but follow the rules of natural justice.
-Hearings are managed in such a way that any complainant or respondent may present their case with or without representation by legal counsel.
-This promotes access to the services of the Board for all.
+Board hearings are less formal than court proceedings but still follow the principles of natural justice.
+Hearings are managed in such a way that most complainants or respondents may present their case with or without representation by legal counsel if they so choose.
+This promotes greater access to the services of the Board for all.

 The Board values: